aaron-grau/curic/sql/projects/movie_buff/README.md

 and `./setup` to populate the database.

-If you'd like to run specs for a particular problem, simply append the corresponding line number to the spec file.
+If you'd like to run specs for a particular problem, simply append the corresponding line number to the spec file you want to run.

 ```
-bundle exec rspec spec/movie_buff_queries_spec.rb:92
+bundle exec rspec spec/01_queries_spec.rb:66
 ```

 You'll be  working in the `skeleton/movie_buff/` folder.
 Do the problems in `01_queries.rb` before moving on to `02_queries.rb` and `03_queries.rb`.
-Information on the tables you will be querying can be found below:
+Information on the tables you will be working with can be found below:

 ```
 # == Schema Information